Daily spend limit account

 const accountArtifact = await hre.artifacts.readArtifact("Account");

-const account = new Contract(ACCOUNT_ADDRESS, accountArtifact.abi, wallet);
+const account = new Contract(ACCOUNT_ADDRESS, accountArtifact.abi, owner);

 let l1BatchRange = await provider.getL1BatchBlockRange(await provider.getL1BatchNumber());